CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-11.md

 1. Select **Overview** from the left navigation panel to  return to the Microsoft Defender for Cloud Overview page.

 1. Keep the Microsoft Defender for Cloud overview page open.
-You will use in the next task.
+You will use it in the next task.

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
 > - Click on the **Validate** button for the corresponding task.
 If you receive a success message, you can proceed to the next task.